callluis/dummy_api/README.md

 ## Execution
 1. `cd` using the terminal to the root folder of the project.
-2. Run command `gunicorn main:application --bind 127.0.0.1:8100 --reload`
+2. Run command `gunicorn main:application --bind 127.0.0.1:8100 --reload --timeout 500`
-3. Start sending [requests](./api/documentation) to that port.
+3. Start sending [requests](./collection) to the API.